Questions to ask before investing in a mutual fund

 For example, if an investor had narrowed down his investment objective to capital preservation, there are n number (n being a large number) of equity funds that are invested into large-cap companies which would align with the risk appetite of the investor (low-risk, stable return).

 Despite being under the same umbrella, the fund houses could have different strategies and specific choices of sectors or specific stocks for their large-cap funds one of the funds could be investing predominantly in pharma or Infrastructure or could be following a weighted average pattern of the index.

 This allocation amounts to differences in the returns provided by each of the funds.
 As an investor, it becomes important to look under the hood and ensure that the funds’ objectives align with your personal self.

 7. Who is managing the fund?

 Once you have narrowed down the funds, another factor to consider would be to check who would be managing your fund.
-Mutual funds are considered instruments that have an active investment strategy, i.e., the fund manager takes decisions on where and how much to invest.
+Mutual funds are considered instruments that have an active investment strategy, i.e., the fund manager makes decisions on where and how much to invest.
 The fund performance is hence linked to its manager.

 Despite the management of funds being process-oriented, it is always beneficial to check the track record of the fund manager.

-Though past performance is not an indicator of future returns, a strong track record establishes a sense of comfort and trust in the minds of the investor instead of one which has a stellar performance for 2 years and underperforms in the next few years.
+Though past performance is not an indicator of future returns, a strong track record establishes a sense of comfort and trust in the minds of the investor instead of one that has a stellar performance for 2 years and underperforms in the next few years.